ItinerDeveloper/Workspace-Docusign/README.md

+# DocuSign Addon for Itiner Workspace

+## Overview
 The **DocuSign Addon** is an integration service for the Itiner Workspace platform that facilitates digital document signing through **DocuSign**.
-It allows workflows to automatically generate and send signing envelopes to one or more recipients.
-Once all designated signers complete the signing process, the signed document is returned to the addon, which then attaches it to the originating workflow and updates a workflow variable to indicate completion.

-This integration supports multiple simultaneous signers.
-All signer email addresses must be predefined in the workflow through dedicated variables.
-Additionally, the service supports tagging of the signed document using a workflow variable.
-When the signed document is returned, the value of the `digitalSignAttachmentTag` variable will be applied as a tag to the attached file.
+It enables workflows to automatically generate and manage digital signatures, streamlining the document signing process.

+This integration supports:
+- Multiple simultaneous signers.
+- Automated management of the signing lifecycle.
+- Tagging of signed documents for easy tracking.

+## Features
+- **Multi-Signer Support**: Allows workflows to include multiple predefined signers.
-The service ensures seamless, automated management of the digital signing lifecycle within Itiner Workspace.
+- **Seamless Integration**: Handles the full lifecycle of digital signing within Itiner Workspace.
+- **Custom Tagging**: Attach tags to signed documents for organization and workflow tracking.